SuvrayanBandyopadhyay/Tense/README.md

 # Tense
-A fast, multi-threaded simple to use Tensor library
+A fast, multi-threaded simple to use matrix library